super-roomi/Dyno-Music/README.md

 ## Features

-- Download music in batches, with a provided list of comma-separated songs
+- Download tracks in batches, with a provided list of comma-separated songs
+- Download albums in batches

 ## Tech Stack